 In line with achieving equal opportunity for women in the world, it is important to note that this may never be possible if women are not well educated.
 A number of discussions by business experts and top government officials have revealed that in some cases, there are no qualified women to fill vacant positions.
-This may not only call for a reevaluation of strategies in the advocacy process, but a change of focus channeled towards emphasizing proper education for women across the world.
+This may not only call for a reevaluation of strategies in the advocacy process, but a change of focus channelled towards emphasizing proper education for women across the world.

-These were some of the points outlined by Dr. Namane Magau, Chair NTP & Bertha Gxowa Foundation, and Managing Director Business & Development Solutions Limited South Africa in an interview with Amazons Watch Magazine.
+These were some of the points outlined by Dr Namane Magau, Chair NTP & Bertha Gxowa Foundation, and Managing Director Business & Development Solutions Limited South Africa in an interview with Amazons Watch Magazine.
 Excerpt:

-You have a profile of excellence, holding a doctorate in Education from Harvard, and being the managing director of a successful consulting firm, with experiences as director in a number of companies, in South Africa.
+You have a profile of excellence, holding a doctorate in Education from Harvard, and being the managing director of a successful consulting firm, with experiences as a director in a number of companies, in South Africa.
 Please share with us your background, growing-up experiences, and journey to entrepreneurship.

 I was born and brought up in a family that valued education.
 My father and mother were educators and encouraged all their children to develop their children to learn and develop talents.
 I was also privileged to be a part of a family both on my father and mother’s side that was educated and inspired excellence.
-They were not only wonderful role models, but they were willing to offer education support to any well deserving relative.
+They were not only wonderful role models, but they were willing to offer education support to any well-deserving relative.
 My vision about my future was therefore shaped by the impact that my family had on me.